Students' Unions' Advice Service at the University of Cambridge

 - Disciplinary issues

 - Resolving disputes

-The Student Advice Service can support you in a number of ways.
+The Students' Unions' Advice Service can support you in a number of ways.
 We can discuss your concerns with you, explore what options are available to you, and represent you at a college or University level if necessary.
 We also act as a signposting service – if we can't assist you, we can help you work out what other sources of support are available that might better suit your needs.

 *This service is confidential – whilst we may share information within the Service, no information about you or your situation will be given to anyone outside of the Service, except in very rare circumstances (our confidentiality policy can be found in the confidentiality section of the website).